jborean93/pypsrp/README.md

 * `connection`: The connection object used by the RunspacePool to send commands to the remote server
 * `apartment_state`: The int value of `pypsrp.complex_objects.ApartmentState` for the remote thread, default is `UNKNOWN`
 * `thread_options`: The int value of `pypsrp.complex_objects.ThreadOptions` that specifies the type of thread to create, default is `DEFAULT`
-* `host_info`: The local host info implementation, default is no host
+* `host`: The local host info implementation, default is no host
 * `configuration_name`: The configuration name to connect to, default is `Microsoft.PowerShell` and can be used to specify the Just Enough Administration (JEA) to connect to
 * `min_runspaces`: The minimuum number of runspaces that a pool can hold, default is 1
 * `max_runspaces`: The maximum number of runspaces that a pool can hold.
 Each PowerShell pipeline is run in a single Runspace, default is 1